Kqpa/zeesh/README.md

 </div>

-- You can access the zeesh's configuration file by running `zeesh config`, and you should reload your shell configuration for your modifications to take effect.
+- You can manage zeesh's configuration by running `zeesh config`.
+You have a bunch of options like editing & resetting your zeesh configuraiton.

 - If you want to uninstall zeesh, run `zeesh uninstall` in your terminal and reload your shell configuration by running `source ~/.zshrc`.